locessentials/eng401-business-english-us/unit3/week7/spex-comparison.md

 *Note: Any instructors who are interested in teaching ASTM F2575 in an educational setting can reach out to Alaina Brandt for help securing a copy.*

 We'll follow a *divide and conquer* approach to understanding this standard.
-You'll work in teams to review a specific section of the standard and then share what you've learned via a discussion post on Teams.
+You'll work in teams to review a specific section of the standard and then share what you've learned via a discussion post in the forum.

 #### Step 1 - Select the section you will cover

 In a group of up to three people, select the section of the standard that you'll cover.
-Post the section that you'll cover to the *Specifications* channel on Teams.
+Post the section that you'll cover to the *Specifications* discussion forum.

 The sections that you can choose from are listed below.
 Unless otherwise indicated, one team may sign up for each section.